Majorana-magnon interactions in topological Shiba chains: Spin susceptibility and visibility

 where $\eta$ is an infinitesimal positive constant.
-Our goal is to study the role of the parity in the spin-susceptibility.
+Our goal is to study the role of the parity in the spin susceptibility.
 To this end, we focus on the zero-temperature limit and assume that the lowest-energy Bogoliubon ${d}_0$ has an exponentially small energy $E_0 \rightarrow 0$ and the gap $\Delta_\mathrm{eff} = E_1 - E_0$ is nonzero.
 Hence, there are two degenerate many-body states with different fermionic parities: $\ket{\text{vac}}$ and ${d}_0^\dagger\ket{\text{vac}}$.
 Under this circumstance, the occupation number $f_n=0$ for $n\geq1$ and $\mathcal{P}\equiv f_0=0,1$ which depends on the parity of the many-body state.
-Under the aforementioned assumptions, the spin-susceptibility reads,
+Under the aforementioned assumptions, the spin susceptibility reads

-The last line represents the bulk-bulk contributions, which is independent of the parity.
+The last line represents the bulk-bulk contribution, which is independent of the parity.
 We use Eq.~\eqref{Eq:SusceptibilityFull} to calculate the spin susceptibility and its visibility for all figures.
-When $\Delta_\mathrm{eff}< \omega <2\Delta_\mathrm{eff}$, only the first two terms dominate the susceptibility, which can be written in a compact form,
+When $\Delta_\mathrm{eff}< \omega <2\Delta_\mathrm{eff}$, only the first two terms dominate the susceptibility, which can be written in a compact form:

-where we define $\mathcal{O}^{1\pm}_{nm} \equiv A_{nm}(\sigma_\pm)$, $\mathcal{O}^{0+}_{nm} \equiv B_{nm}(\sigma_+)$ and $\mathcal{O}^{0-}_{nm} \equiv B_{nm}^*(\sigma_+) = \overline{B}_{mn}(\sigma_-)$.
+where we define $\mathcal{O}^{1\pm}_{nm} \equiv A_{nm}(\sigma_\pm)$, $\mathcal{O}^{0+}_{nm} \equiv B_{nm}(\sigma_+)$, and $\mathcal{O}^{0-}_{nm} \equiv B_{nm}^*(\sigma_+) = \overline{B}_{mn}(\sigma_-)$.
 To sum up, we have

-By use of the identity $\lim_{\eta\rightarrow0^{+}} \frac{1}{x \pm \mathrm{i} \eta} = \mathrm{p.v.} (\frac{1}{x}) \mp \mathrm{i} \pi \delta(x)$, we find,
+By use of the identity $\lim_{\eta\rightarrow0^{+}} \frac{1}{x \pm \mathrm{i} \eta} = \mathrm{p.v.} (\frac{1}{x}) \mp \mathrm{i} \pi \delta(x)$, we find